 Discipline referral generated by teacher.

-Student will remain in ISS until he/she can arrange for a change of attire.

-For repeated, deliberate violations the student will be assigned 1 day of OSS.
+Student will remain in in-school suspension until he/she can arrange for a change of attire.
+The third or deliberate violations the student will be assigned 1 day of out-of-school suspension (OSS).